w3c/wai-statements/index.md

 ### Standards applied
 {% include excol.html type="middle" %}
 * Which standards/guidelines have been followed for the conformance statement?
 Although most national and regional requirements are harmonized with WCAG, there may be legal or other requirements that make it necessary to point to a specific standards.
 For example, in the US organizations may use the revised Section 508 standards, while in Europe, organizations may have reasons to use the latest version of EN 301 549.
 Both are completely harmonized with WCAG.
-* <strong>Example:</strong> For example, the website of Sampel University was evaluated using WCAG2.1.
+* <strong>Example:</strong> For example, the website of Citylights was evaluated using WCAG2.0.
 * <strong>Format:</strong> [WCAG2.0/WCAG2.1/Section508/EN 301 549]/[version number]
 * Comment: The textarea should be a select box.
 There is no need for a seperate version number input as these can all be included in the list.
 * <select>